imsun/gh-feed/README.md

 > For requests using Basic Authentication or OAuth, you can make up to 5,000 requests per hour.
 For unauthenticated requests, the rate limit allows you to make up to 60 requests per hour.
 Unauthenticated requests are associated with your IP address, and not the user making requests.

-For higher rate, you need to create `config.js` as following:
+For higher rate, you need to create `config.js` as follows:

 ```
 module.exports = {